 - 1. Foster families shall have their own transportation available. - 2.
-Any vehicles used to transport foster children shall be maintained in compliance with motor vehicle laws, and be insured. - 3.
-Children shall be transported only by foster parents or approved persons possessing a valid driver's license. - 4.
-Children shall be transported according to Arkansas law, including, but not limited to, use of safety belts, child safety seats, and smoking restrictions.
+Any vehicles used to transport foster children shall be maintained in compliance with motor vehicle laws and be insured. - 3.
+Children shall be transported only by foster parents or persons approved by foster parents who possess a valid driver's license. - 4.
+Children shall be transported according to Arkansas law, including without limitation, use of safety belts, child safety seats, and smoking restrictions.